FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Abstract

 \section{Abstract}

-{{Singular value decomposition (SVD) is one of the most fundamental tools in machine learning and statistics}}.
-The modern machine learning community usually assumes that data come from and belong to small-scale device users.
-The low communication and computation power of such devices, and the possible privacy breaches of users' sensitive data make the computation of SVD challenging.
-Federated learning (FL) is a paradigm enabling a large number of devices to jointly learn a model in a communication-efficient way without data sharing.
-In the FL framework, we develop a class of algorithms called \textsf{FedPower} for the computation of partial SVD in the modern setting.
-Based on the well-known power method, the local devices alternate between multiple local power iterations and one global aggregation to improve communication efficiency.
-In the aggregation, we propose to weight each local eigenvector matrix with {\it Orthogonal Procrustes Transformation} (OPT).
-Considering the practical stragglers' effect, the aggregation can be fully participated or partially participated, where for the latter we propose two sampling and aggregation schemes.
-Further, to ensure strong privacy protection, we add Gaussian noise whenever the communication happens by adopting the notion of \emph{differential privacy} (DP).
-We theoretically show the convergence bound for \textsf{FedPower}.
-The resulting bound is interpretable with each part corresponding to the effect of Gaussian noise, parallelization, and random sampling of devices, respectively.
-We also conduct experiments to demonstrate the merits of \textsf{FedPower}.
-In particular, the local iterations not only improve communication efficiency but also reduce the chance of privacy breaches.
+Eigenspace estimation is fundamental in machine learning and statistics, which has found applications in PCA, dimension reduction, and clustering, among others.
+The modern machine learning community usually assumes that data come from and belong to different organizations.
+The low communication power and the possible privacy breaches of data make the computation of eigenspace challenging.
+To address these challenges, we propose a class of algorithms called \textsf{FedPower} within the federated learning (FL) framework. \textsf{FedPower} leverages the well-known power method by alternating multiple local power iterations and a global aggregation step, thus improving communication efficiency.
+In the aggregation, we propose to weight each local eigenvector matrix with {\it Orthogonal Procrustes Transformation} (OPT) for better alignment.
+To ensure strong privacy protection, we add Gaussian noise in each iteration by adopting the notion of \emph{differential privacy} (DP).
+We provide convergence bounds for \textsf{FedPower} that are composed of different interpretable terms corresponding to the effects of Gaussian noise, parallelization, and random sampling of local machines.
+Additionally, we conduct experiments to demonstrate the effectiveness of our proposed algorithms.